Colchester, Vermont

 Sunny Days: 159

-55100 Affordability
+90100 Affordability

 90100 Schools

-22100 Diversity
+60100 Diversity

-89100 Safety
+100100 Safety

 Colchester brings together many of the best parts of life in Vermont.
 Located on Lake Champlain, one of the most pristine freshwater bodies in the whole of the United States, Colchester’s natural beauty combines the clean air and elevation of life in the mountains with the mariner’s dreams of life on the water.
-A tourist spot of unparalleled majesty, wherein boat enthusiasts and fishermen gather, Colchester also borders the city of Burlington to the south, and is located conveniently close to the Canadian border, as well as a reasonable drive from upstate New York or the rest of New England.
-Colchester is a beautiful place, ideal for commuters and the rustically-inclined.
+A tourist spot of unparalleled majesty, wherein boat enthusiasts and fishermen gather, Colchester also borders the city of Burlington to the south and is located conveniently close to the Canadian border, as well as a reasonable drive from upstate New York or the rest of New England.
+Colchester is a beautiful place, ideal for commuters and the rustically inclined.

 Vermont as a whole has suffered from inflated housing prices in the past two decades, and Colchester is no exception.
 Its scenic locale and desirable location ratchet up prices even further, as does the local reluctance to build new housing for fear of spoiling the quaint small-town feel.
 It is generally recommended that you have housing secured before moving to Colchester for this exact reason, and to be aware of the high property taxes.

-Lifestyle of Colchester
+Lifestyle

-As befits its geography, Colchester has amazing outdoor play year round.
+As befits its geography, Colchester has amazing outdoor play year-round.
 Niquette Bay State Park has amazing hiking and swimming in and around Lake Champlain.
 The Father’s Day Fishing Derby, founded in 1981, brings in thousands of competitors, it's a one-of-a-kind event.
 The Parks Department offers an Easter Egg Hunt, a Summer Concert Series, and a Winter Carnival.
 In addition, gun culture is alive and well, and enthusiasts will find no lack of camaraderie.
-Finally, Saint Michael’s Playhouse has theatrical experiences for the curious, and the abundance of microbreweries have plenty to explore for beer fanatics.
+Finally, Saint Michael’s Playhouse has theatrical experiences for the curious, and the abundance of microbreweries has plenty to explore for beer fanatics.

-Worklife of Colchester
+Worklife

 Why You Should Move Here Now